linnarsson-lab/loom-viewer/docs/loom_cloud.md

 * Standard cell annotations and gene annotations
 * User-defined cell and gene annotations (known as datasets)

 A user-defined **dataset** is a set of cells and a set of genes, together with custom annotations.
+Each dataset belongs to a specific **transcriptome**, which is defined by a genome build and gene model database.
+For example, **mm10a_sUCSC**.
+Note that transcriptome names must contain only letters, numbers and underscore (so "mm10.2_sUCSC" is illegal).

 Datasets are organized in **projects**, and a project may contain datasets from different species (or transcriptomes).